-Who are Scotland's Sheriff Officers and Messenger at Arms?
+Who are Sheriff Officers and Messenger at Arms?

 Who regulates Sheriff Officers and Messenger at Arm?

-However, where it is believed an Officer has exceeded their authority, or behaved in a manner which brings themselves, their profession or the Court into disrepute, it is possible to make a complaint.
+If you do believe an Officer has exceeded their authority, or behaved in a manner which brings themselves, their profession or the Court into disrepute, you should make a complaint.

-When making a complaint about a Sheriff Officer or a Messenger at Arms, there are two options:
+When making a complaint about a Sheriff Officer or a Messenger at Arms, you have two options:

-- Alternatively, a complaint can also be made to the Court whose authority they were acting upon.
+- Alternatively, you can also make a complaint to the Court whose authority they were acting upon.
 In the case of a Sheriff Officer this means the Sheriff Principal of the local Sheriff Court; whilst in the case of a Messenger at Arms, this means the Lord President's Office.

 Sheriff Officers and Messenger at Arms normally enforce the payments of debts using an area of law known as diligence.
-Sheriff Officers are also involved in evictions and repossessions.
+They are also involved in evictions and repossessions.

 Some examples of types of diligence that Sheriff Officers and Messenger at Arms can execute are: